A-New-BellHope/bellhopcuda/README.md

 Consumer NVIDIA GPUs only contain vestigial double-precision floating-point support, at 1/64th the throughput compared to single-precision.
 Only the server- class GPUs (in the tens of thousands of dollars) include full double-precision support.
-So for some applications, the single-precision version may be useful for obtaining fast but rough initial results on the GPU.
+The fact that the CUDA version still can bring substantial speedups over the CPU is explained by the fact that most of the actual instructions being executed are integer or memory instructions, with only a portion being floating-point math.
+Nevertheless, the floating-point performance may be the bottleneck in some runs, and for some applications, the single-precision version may be useful for obtaining fast, approximate initial results on a consumer GPU.

 ## Accuracy

-The physics model in `BELLHOP` / `BELLHOP3D` has a number of properties which make it sensitive to numerical details.
+The physics model in the original `BELLHOP` / `BELLHOP3D` has a number of properties which make it sensitive to numerical details.
 For example, moving a source by 1 cm in a basic test case causes up to about 3 dB differences throughout the field.
 As a more extreme example, we created a modified version of the original `BELLHOP` code which adds random perturbations less than *100 microns* to the position (not even direction!) of each ray after each step.
+(Steps are typically on the order of 1 km, so this is a relative error on the order of 10^-7.)
 This was chosen because on the one hand, the real-world uncertainty in the ocean is at a far larger scale, and on the other hand, these perturbations wreak havoc on `BELLHOP`'s edge case handling (see below).
-The differences in the resulting field reach up to 40 dB and are visible when comparing the transmission loss plots by eye.
+These tiny perturbations result in up to 40 dB differences in the field, which are visible when comparing the transmission loss plots by eye.

 Of course, `BELLHOP` has been providing useful results to researchers for four decades now, despite these limitations of its model.
 We mention this for the